browserengineering/book/book/scheduling.md

         self.lock.release()
 ```

-Make sure to update the `Chrome` to use this new `url` field, since we
+Make sure to update the `Chrome` class to use this new `url` field, since we
 don't want the chrome, running on the browser thread, to read from the
 tab, running on the main thread.

 Note that `commit` is called on the main thread, but acquires the
 browser thread lock.
 As a result, `commit` is a critical time when
-both threads are both "stopped" simultaneously.[^fast-commit] Also
+both threads are "stopped" simultaneously.[^fast-commit] Also
-note that, it's possible for the browser thread to get a `commit` from
+note that it's possible for the browser thread to get a `commit` from
 an inactive tab,[^inactive-tab-tasks] so the `tab` parameter is
 compared with the active tab before copying over any committed data.